DvorakDwarf/quotebot/README.md

 4. `git clone https://github.com/DvorakDwarf/quotebot.git`
 5. Create a `.env` file inside of `src`and fill in all variables used inside `main.py`.
 Here is a template
 ```
+#Copy the bot's token from the developer portal
 TOKEN = ""

 #Not needed anymore, can ignore this one